An exciting research project designed to measure and quantify the benefits of Dreaming Healthy Families is underway.

 The research utilizes clinician-coach participants.
 Clinicians-coaches can choose to be co-authors of the research study.
 Research will be submitted to the Journal of the American Association of Group Psychotherapy and Psychodrama for publication.
 Co-authors will choose one of the following sections of the research paper to co-write:

-Each of the clinician/coach participants chooses two interviewing partners, at least one of which is a family member to see what difference, if any, the exchange of interviews does to heal, balance, or transform familial relationships.
+Each of the clinician/coach participants will choose two interviewing partners, at least one of which is a family member, to see what difference, if any, the exchange of interviews does to heal, balance, or transform familial relationships.
 The other interview partner could be a friend, associate, or client, to both gauge their response and interest in sharing the interviewing process with their families and friends.

 - watch an example of filling out the on-line short form so they know how to do an on-line interview with others;